darrinsden/highspot/README.md

 	http://localhost:8000

 ### Observations
-Search took a bit as it wasn’t returning what i wanted, modified it a number of different ways..
+Search took a bit as it wasn’t returning what i wanted, modified it a number of different ways.
-	see TODO for issue
+	(see TODO for issue)

-	including passing the results to a new page.
+	investigated passing the results to a new page.
 		I didnt like that one though and rejected after a bit

 Am not spending a super amount of time with design, as the functionality is more important on this.
 And used to working with a designer on it, it becomes wasted work as the designs dont align.